StatisKit/FP17/README.rst

 .. note::

-    These images correspond to the one used for the article.
+    These images correspond to the ones used for the article.
-    Most recent images can be run using these commands in a shell:
+    Most recent images can be runned using these commands in a shell:

     * For the *Python 2* version